sysbiolux/Clinical_Biomarker_Detection/README.md

   - smote: synthetic minority over-sampling technique

 * Note:
   - Only one possibility of pipe-order is shown in the figure above, namely *samples->features*.
-In case of *features->samples*, the pipeline steps IR and FT are swapped.
-In case of IR and FT being disabled in the configuration file, both steps will be skipped except the standard scaling mechanism of continuous features during FT.
+In case of *features->samples*, the pipeline steps IR and FT are swapped, meaning that FT is perfromed before IR.
+In case of IR and FT being both disabled in the configuration file, these steps will be skipped except the standard scaling mechanism of continuous features during FT which is the minimum of transformation one should at least pass to a Support Vector Machine classifier.

 ## Usage
 Depending of the configured setup and user preferences, the pipeline can either be deployed using a local machine or using HPC clusters.
 Please note that this choice will have large effects on the required computational time for the analysis, and therefore the configuration settings should be selected appropriately and with care.
 The input data must exist as training and test data, preferrably cleaned and imputed (no empty values).
 The feature names in the data set should be preceeded by a prefix that refers to the subgroup of clinical data, e.g. body fluids (BF-), physical measurements (PM-), survey (SV-), individual medications (IM-), individual devices (ID-), ...